-January 12, 2022 (Agenda)
+February 9, 2022 (Agenda)

-January 12, 2022 Agenda Item 9
+February 9, 2022 Agenda Item 10

-Contra Costa County Fire Protection District (CCCFPD) Sphere of Influence (SOI) LAFCO 21-10

-Amendment to include the East Contra Costa Fire Protection District (ECCFPD)
+- LAFCO 21-10Contra Costa County Fire Protection District (CCCFPD) Sphere of Influence (SOI) Amendment to include the East Contra Costa Fire Protection District (ECCFPD) - APPLICANT CCCFPD Resolution No. 2021/8, adopted by the CCCFPD Board of Directors on September 14, 2021

-CCCFPD - Resolution No. 2021/8, adopted by the CCCFPD Board of Directors on APPLICANT proceedings to dissolve ECCFPD and annex ECCFPD into CCCFPD.
+Both CCCFPD and ECCFPD adopted substantially similar resolutions initiating proceedings to dissolve ECCFPD and annex ECCFPD into CCCFPD.

-September 14, 2021

-Both CCCFPD and ECCFPD adopted substantially similar resolutions initiating
+ACREAGE &

-ACREAGE & The applicant proposes to expand CCCFPD's SOI by 249+ square miles to include LOCATION
+LOCATIONThe applicant proposes to expand CCCFPD's SOI by 249+ square miles to include

 ECCFPD.

 The subject area includes the cities of Brentwood and Oakley, and the unincorporated areas of Discovery Bay, Bethel Island, Knightsen, Byron, Marsh Creek, and Morgan Territory - see attached map (Exhibit A).
-The applicant also submitted a corresponding proposal to annex the subject area and dissolve economy of fire protection services in East Contra Costa County, and to better meet the fire, rescue, and emergency medical services (EMS) of the residents of the proposed reorganized district.
+The applicant also submitted a corresponding proposal to annex the subject area and dissolve ECCFPD.

+PURPOSE The purpose of the proposal is to improve efficiency, effectiveness, and the economy of fire protection services in East Contra Costa County, and to better meet the fire, rescue, and emergency medical services (EMS) of the residents of the proposed reorganized district.